SFarbolin/quartz/content/index.md

 Thanks for visiting my website!
 -Sean

+Maybe you want to start exploring by looking at some of my [[tags/projects|projects]].

 Find me elsewhere:
 [Bluesky](https://bsky.app/profile/farbolin.me)    <- Where I'm most active at the moment [YouTube](https://www.youtube.com/makeronthemove)    <- I might upload again someday